 - If left skin to skin babies can practice finding their way to the breast and latching well

 Is my milk in?

-- Your milk is coming in when your breasts become larger and feel heavy, warmer and uncomfortable about 2–6 days after your baby is born.
+- Your milk is coming in when your breasts may feel heavy, warmer or uncomfortable about 2–6 days after your baby is born.

 - More information about breast engorgement is available at

 - Baby is getting enough milk if they are awake and their nappy is wet every time you give them a feed.

 - In the early days if baby's nappy is dirty at least once a day.
 Later on baby might go for a few days without doing a poo.
 This is fine if they are only having breast milk.

 - Baby is settled and sleeps for at least some of the time through the day and does not want to feed constantly.
 It is normal to have times when they want to feed more frequently as well as times they will sleep longer.

 - More information is available at Australian Breastfeeding Association - Is my baby getting enough milk?